Weston Mountain Digital Radio Association (W7NEO) Comprehensive Emergency Operations Management Plan.

 - Individuals not serving in official capacity pertaining directly to the emergency entering the NE-OREGON room attempting to obtain information shall be directed to contact their local EOC, or other official sources of public information.
 The WMDRA does not have a Public Information Officer (PIO) position within our organization, nor is it our responsibility for any of our membership to serve in such capacity.

-- Legitimate emergency traffic will be given priority, however stations with emergency traffic will show reasonable consideration to stations already using the system.
+- Legitimate emergency traffic will be given priority, however stations with emergency traffic will show reasonable consideration to stations already using the system when requesting use of the system in order to pass traffic.
 This will be accomplished by the station holding the emergency traffic requesting use of the system in order to pass their traffic, and the occupying station(s) releasing the system to them.
 Once traffic has been passed, and no further traffic is waiting to be passed stations involved will relinquish the system to normal use.

 - Regular users of the system will be asked to show consideration during times of emergency by paying particular attention to avoid practices such as tailgating, and/or tying up the system for extended periods of time with non-emergency related conversation, etc.